RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 3.md

 C.	Jurisdiction covering the data.
 D.	Criticality of the data.

-### Question # 15 - Chris is reviewing his data lifecycle and wants to take actions in the data creation stage that can help his data loss prevention system be more effective.
+### [important] Question # 15 - Chris is reviewing his data lifecycle and wants to take actions in the data creation stage that can help his data loss prevention system be more effective.
 Which of the following actions should he take to improve the success rate of his DLP controls?
 A.	Data labeling.
 B.	Data classification.
 C.	Hashing.